brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### **[B-tree implementation](b-trees.md)**

  * [　] Finish writing code.
- * [　] Learn SVG and begin adding SVG to working code. **Disposition**: I have a better plan for learning SVG today: work on the remaining features of immediate interest to me, and then move to `SVG.js`, which seems the lightest-weight of the libraries.
+ * [　] Learn SVG and begin adding SVG to working code. **Disposition**: Most of my time today was taken up with reading and I had only a little time to work on the SVG.
+Got function working to construct a node-box around a piece of text.
+Sometimes stymied by errors whose source I cannot find, but that disappear when I rewrite a line manually.
  * [Ｏ] Try out the preferred TDD options for JavaScript: UnitJS and SinonJS.

 #### **[Color-match project](color-match.md)**